 Product filters sort your products.
 Filtering mechanism helps visitors focus on the items that match their desire.
 Think about what is important to your visitors and create filters that are relevant to them.

-According to Smashing Magazine, 42% of ecommerce websites don’t use category specific filters, not even for their core products.
+According to Smashing Magazine, 42% of ecommerce sites don’t use category specific filters, not even for their core products.
 If you do this correctly, you’ll certainly be ahead of the curve.

 11. Write Great Product Descriptions